St3viejr/St3viejr/README.md

 # Hi there, I'm Estevan! 👋
 ### Cybersecurity Student | NCL Competitor | Python Security Researcher

-I am a Cybersecurity student at Oakland University with a focus on **Application Security**, **Cryptography**, and **Network Defense**.
+I am a Cybersecurity student at Oakland University with a focus on **RAG**, **Cryptography**, and **Network Defense**.
 My passion lies in building secure systems and breaking vulnerable ones to understand defense mechanisms.

 - 🔭 I’m currently working on: **Mock Authentication Systems using Bcrypt**
 - 🏆 **Competitions:** National Cyber League (NCL) - Team Game